 Batteries are subject to separate collection and treatment.
-They cannot be disposed of in your household waste and must be separated from the equipment.
+They must not be disposed of in your household waste and must be separated from the equipment before returning for recycling.

-Portable batteries can be disposed of at municipal collection points or in dedicated shops, whereas industrial and most automotive batteries underlie a separate take-back obligation by the Producer, or a third party acting on their behalf.
-They must be disposed of at Authorized Treatment Facilities.
+Portable batteries can be disposed of at municipal collection points or in dedicated shops, whereas industrial and most automotive batteries are subject to a separate takeback obligation by the Producer, or a third party acting on their behalf.
+They must be disposed of at Authorised Treatment Facilities.